autocore-ai/AutowareAuto/.gitlab/merge_request_templates/merge_request.md

 1. [ ] [Rendered documentation](https://autowarefoundation.gitlab.io/autoware.auto/AutowareAuto/documentation.html#documentation-rendering) looks as expected
 1. [ ] All checkboxes in the MR checklist are checked or crossed out.
 Syntax example: `1. [ ] ~~this item crossed out~~`
 1. [ ] Developers were informed about breaking changes on slack in the _committers-autoware-auto_ channel
 1. [ ] Assign MR to maintainer with sufficient rights to merge.
-Default: @JWhitleyWork
+Default: JWhitleyWork